wjalal/1-1_term_project_igraphics_dxball/README.md

 # DX-Ball Reincarnation
-This is a remake of the classic DX-Ball games made with C using the iGraphics library and SDL2.
+This is a remake of the classic DX-Ball game made with C using the iGraphics library and SDL2.

 ![Preview of main menu](https://raw.githubusercontent.com/WJGalib/1-1_term_project_igraphics_dxball/main/preview-1.png)